Happ HR on 1st pitch of season; Rizzo, Cubs beat Marlins 8-4 - Philly

 "Looking up to those kids up there," he said, "it was a special moment for me."

-Happ, playing in his first opening day game, pulled Jose Urena's first pitch into the seats - the last time anyone hit a home run on the first pitch of the big league season was 1986, when Dwight Evans of the Red Sox connected against future Hall of Famer Jack Morris against Tiger Stadium in 1986.
+Happ, playing in his first opening day game, pulled Jose Urena's first pitch into the seats.
+The only other time anyone hit a home run on the first pitch of the big league season was 1986, when Dwight Evans of the Red Sox connected against future Hall of Famer Jack Morris against Tiger Stadium in 1986, according to the Elias Sports Bureau.

 Happ gave the Cubs the fast start they sought.
 They're eager to replicate the quick getaway in 2016 that helped propel them to their first World Series title in 108 years, and the opener gave them a lot to savor.